gridballast/utilitySim/README.md

 ### Usage

-To install gridballastVoltReg, please git pull this repository.
+To install, please git clone this repository.
 Or you can download the files in [a .zip here](https://github.com/gridballast/utilitySimGb/archive/master.zip).

 To run, simply open a terminal in the gridballastVoltReg directory and type in your terminal `python voltControlUtilityScale.py <path_to_omd> <gridballast status ('on' or 'off')> <keep files (True/False)>` for utility scale simulation.
 For the distributed solar case `python voltControlUtilityScale.py <path_to_omd> <gridballast status, ('on' or 'off')> <(rooftop solar size in square feet)> <keep files (True/False)>`